Think Opposite: A Movement In One Direction Inevitably Produces A Movement In The Opposite Direction

 Friedrich Hegel, a 19th-century philosopher, sketched out the following rather simple (but extremely insightful) model for interpreting history:

-In a long-out-of-print book, Ted Levitt popularized the “go-reverse” principle.
-It’s the idea every time there is a strong movement in one direction of tastes, values, attitudes, and activities, another movement emerges that’s almost the complete opposite.
+In a long-out-of-print book, Ted Levitt popularized the “go-reverse” principle, which is every time there is a strong movement in one direction of tastes, values, attitudes, and activities, another movement emerges that’s almost the complete opposite.

 The thesis can be thought of as a strong, established movement in one direction.
-For example, capitalism is the accepted economic system in the United States.
+For example, capitalism is the accepted norm in the United States.

-Capitalism in its varying forms believes in self-reliance, rewarding the creation of new value via entrepreneurship and innovation, free markets unencumbered by government controls, regulations and interventions, the creation of competencies, not dependencies and a host of other societal wealth creating attributes.
+Capitalism in its varying forms believes in self-reliance, creation of competencies not dependencies, free markets unencumbered by government controls, regulations, interventions and the like.

 Bernie Sanders in his quest for the presidency represents competing opposites, that is, he believes Democracy is in decline and should be replaced by a centrist (i.e., near-government controlled), entitlement-rich economic system.
-(We'll discuss Capitalism v.
-Socialism in future articles).

-Times change; People don't.
+Times change.
+People don't.
 There's always going to be an opposite movement (or an antithesis) to challenge an existing system of any kind.

 The Inevitable Synthesis